RoseSecurity/rosesecurity.github.io/blog/2024-11-24-terraform-proverbs.md

 Tags are free; use them liberally.

-Count versus for_each is essential.
+Understanding count versus for_each is essential.

 Descriptions are for users.